wcgordon1/lamplighter/manuscript/active/ch8_Clock_Quarter.md

 "Mechanism's fine," Carrow said firmly.
 "Been maintaining it for twenty-three years, and my father before me for thirty.
 Clock runs when it wants to run, stops when it needs to stop."

 There was something in his tone that suggested this wasn't the first time he'd had this conversation.
 Ivy found herself studying his expression, trying to read the undercurrents.
-He wasn't just being territorial—he was protecting something.
+He wasn't just being territorial; he was protecting something.

 "We're not here to criticize your work," Cole said.
 "Just trying to understand why the acoustic anomalies on the Pike Steps have been getting worse."